oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

    Administration Server Pod according to these [instructions]({{< relref "/userguide/managing-domains/accessing-the-domain/port-forward.md" >}}).

-   **NOTE:** If you plan to run the Remote Console java program on a different machine than the port forwarding command, then the port forwarding command needs to specify a `--address` parameter with the IP address of the machine that is hosting the command.
+   **NOTE:** If you plan to run the Remote Console Java program on a different machine than the port forwarding command, then the port forwarding command needs to specify a `--address` parameter with the IP address of the machine that is hosting the command.

-1. Once you have connected to the Remote Console with your browser, it will prompt for the location of your WebLogic Server Administration Server.
+1. After you have connected to the Remote Console with your browser, it will prompt you for the location of your WebLogic Server Administration Server.
    Supply a URL using the local hostname or IP address from the `port-forward` command in the first step, plus the local port from